TurboGears/tg2docs/docs/main/Contributing.rst

 (we'd rather be coding) and it's much easier to edit an existing doc than it is to figure out your code and write something from scratch.

-.. todo:: More doc types will be defined here when doc templates are
+.. todo:: Difficulty: Medium.
+More doc types will be defined here when doc templates are
     brought online.

 Contributing Documentation